elecfreaks/pxt-petal/README.md

 This extension is designed to program and drive the sensor series Petal (Flower Petal) micro:bit expansion sensors.
 To purchase the Petal, visit the [Elecfreaks Official Store](https://www.elecfreaks.com/).

 ## Key Features

-- **Color Recognition System:** An intuitive labelling system using colors simplifies sensor and port connections.
+- **Color Recognition System:** An intuitive system using color-coded terminals simplifies sensor and port connections.

 ## Getting Started